 Accessibility and COVID-19

-IATA was pleased to support a survey by easyTravelseat to look specifically at the concerns and opinions of global travellers with disabilities and their views on flying following the pandemic.
+IATA supported a survey by easyTravelseat to look specifically at the concerns and opinions of global travellers with disabilities and their views on flying following the pandemic.
 The results of this survey were shared with IATA member airlines, as they prepared for a rebound in passengers and the implementation of new measures.

 The feedback from the disability community will be crucial for a safe and efficient restart for all passengers.

-Leveraging survey data, and in consultation with both disability associations and airline members, IATA has also been developing guidance to the airline industry in the context of the restart of air travel.
+Leveraging survey data, and in consultation with both disability associations and airline members, IATA has developed guidance to the airline industry in the context of the restart of air travel.
 This will help support and inform policy as airlines expect to welcome passengers with disabilities back to the skies.

 Landmark industry resolution